allenyin/reading_list/_posts/2016-04-05-WirelessValidationResults.md

 ![image3]({{ site.baseurl }}/assets/dVR_all.png){: .center-image}

-The x-axis is the $$\tau$$ parameter used in the exponential kernel.
-As $$\tau$$ increases, the metric is supposed to measure non-coincident spikes to difference in spike counts and firing rate.
+The x-axis is the $\tau$ parameter used in the exponential kernel.
+As $\tau$ increases, the metric is supposed to measure non-coincident spikes to difference in spike counts and firing rate.

 I would expect the curves to show the same trend as that in the VP distance.
 But instead it shows the opposite trend.
 Further, the results don't agree with the other tests...therefore I must conclude even the corrected Paiva formula is incorrect..?